Ok insurance agents and brokers, let’s set a goal.

 I did my part.

-I gave you a checklist of insurance marketing tasks you should check off before the year ends.
+I gave you an insurance marketing checklist of tasks you should check off in 2019.

 Now it is your turn.